Staff Standpoint | May 2021 Hearing Review

 We need to celebrate the victories.
 The recent progress in advocacy about the links between diabetes and hearing loss has been impressive.
-The US Centers for Disease Control and Prevention (CDC) has just published a terrific 2-page handout, “Take Charge of Your Diabetes: Healthy Ears” (see News on p 12) that informs people with diabetes about their susceptibility to hearing and balance problems.
+The US Centers for Disease Control and Prevention (CDC) has just published a terrific 2-page handout, “Take Charge of Your Diabetes: Healthy Ears” that informs people with diabetes about their susceptibility to hearing loss and balance problems.
 Likewise, the American Diabetes Association (ADA) in December recognized hearing loss as being more common in people with diabetes and added audiology to its table on referrals for initial diabetes care management in its recent updated Standards of Medical Care in Diabetes-2021.
 Additionally, The Audiology Project (TAP)—which has been largely responsible for these victories—will be involved in a webinar that will be available on the CDC’s website, according to Kathy Dowd, AuD, who with her TAP colleagues have championed this issue (see our feature article).

 Informing the public about the links between hearing loss, diabetes, and other comorbidities is important for at least three reasons:

 1) Improved healthcare for patients.
 As Christopher Spankovich, PhD, notes on page 16, patients who understand they are at higher risk for hearing loss due to a chronic disease like diabetes can be extra-diligent in reducing their exposure to other hearing loss risk factors, such as loud noise.
 Additionally, knowing that hearing loss may be a warning sign for other chronic illnesses could pave the way for earlier intervention and better overall health for your patients.